OrangeTux/orangetux.nl/content/post/writing_a_spi_driver_mcp3008_in_go.md

 (0).
 The next 3 bytes are used to select 1 the 8 channels.
 The MCP3008 will
 "answer" with a 10 digital output code.
 The following figure from [MCP3008's datasheet][mcp3008_datasheet] visualize the process.
+The datasheet names the lines differently, but

+* CS is Chip Select
+* CLK is Serial Clock
+* Din is MOSI
+* Dout is MISO

-Note the null byte between the request and te response.
+Note the null bit between the request on the Din line and the the response on the Dout line.

 {{<figure src="/img/mcp3008_communication.png">}}